 Impact TRA-5: As analyzed in Section D.9.3.3, with incorporation of Mitigation Measure TRA-1, the proposed ECO Substation Project will not conflict with planned transportation projects in the area.
 Overall, the project would not substantially disrupt bus or rail transit service, or pedestrian and bicycle movements, and impacts would be less than significant with mitigation (Class II).
-Given the similarity of this alternative to the proposed ECO Substation Project, no feature of this alternative would result in a different level of impacts; therefore, impacts would be adverse.
+Under this alternative, the project would use the jack-and-bore method to install the transmission line beneath the San Diego & Arizona Eastern railroad.
+Prior to installation of the transmission line, the project will receive the appropriate approval from the CPUC under General Order B, as described in Mitigation Measure TRA-1.
+Similar to the proposed ECO Substation Project, this alternative may result in temporary impacts to the existing bike route along Old Highway 80 during the construction and decommissioning phases of the project.
+Although impacts would be minimal and temporary, they are adverse under NEPA.
+Mitigation Measure TRA-1 has been provided to mitigate this impact.
+Given the overall similarity of this alternative to the proposed ECO Substation Project, no feature of this alternative would result in a different level of impacts; therefore, impacts would be adverse.
 Under CEQA, impacts would be significant but can be mitigated to a level that is considered less than significant (Class II) with implementation of Mitigation Measure TRA-1.

 Impact TRA-6: As under the proposed ECO Substation Project, parking impacts resulting from construction of the substation would be less than significant (Class III) because all parking would occur on site or along designated access roads, and there would be adequate parking spaces for construction vehicles.
-Identified impacts would not be adverse and, under CEQA, would be less than significant (Class III).
+Identified impacts would not be adverse under NEPA and, under CEQA, would be less than significant (Class III).

-Impact TRA-7: Construction activity for this alternative, similar to the proposed ECO Substation Project, would not necessitate any modification to existing public roadways.
+Impact TRA-7: With the exception of the Old Highway 80 and Carrizo Road underground reroute of the proposed 138 kV transmission line between MP 0.3 and MP 2.4, C_construction activity for this alternative would be 7 similar to that of the proposed ECO Substation Project and, would not necessitate any-modifications to existing public roadways.
+Between MP 0.3 and MP 2.4, the proposed 138 kV transmission line would be rerouted and installed underground for approximately 2.7 miles along Old Highway 80 and Carrizo Gorge Road (most construction activities would be contained within the existing Old Highway 80 and Carrizo Gorge Road roadways and disturbed road shoulders).
 No new structures would be installed within roads, and no modifications to public roads would occur.
-Construction would be short term and temporary, but it could result in the deterioration of roadway surfaces used for the construction zone.
-Identified impacts would be adverse.
-Under

-CEQA, impacts would be significant but can be mitigated to a level that is considered less than significant (Class II) with implementation of Mitigation Measure TRA-2.
+Construction would be short term and temporary, but itand could result in the deterioration of roadway surfaces used for the construction zone as a result of heavy truck or construction equipment movements.
+Identified impacts would be adverse under NEPA.
+Mitigation Measure TRA-2 has been provided to mitigate this impact.
+Under CEQA, impacts would be significant but can be mitigated to a level that is considered less than significant (Class II) with implementation of Mitigation Measure TRA-2.